plone/volto/packages/registry/README.md

 The add-on registry is a store where you can register a number of add-ons that your app consumes.

-Add-on packages are just CommonJS packages.
+Add-on packages are just CommonJS/ESM packages.
 The only requirement is that they point the `main` key of their `package.json` to a module that exports as a default function, which acts as a configuration loader.

 An add-on can be published in an npm registry, just as any other package.
 However, add-ons are meant to not be transpiled.
 They should be released as source packages.

-## Register an add-on
+### Register an add-on

 You should declare your add-on in your project.
 This is done in your app's `package.json`'s `addons` key: